Website Manager

 On over-throw errors by any infielder (including pitcher/catcher), no advancement of bases is allowed.

-Mercy rule is 12 after four AND the leading team has met their age-related pitching requirements
+Mercy rule is 12 after four AND the leading team has met their age-related pitching requirements.
+If the team that is set to win by mercy has not met their pitching requirements, it will be an automatic loss.

 PITCHING:

-Pitchers are limited to 50 pitches or two innings (whichever comes first).
-If a pitcher reaches the 50-pitch mark during a batter, they can exceed 50 pitches to finish that batter
+Pitchers are limited to 60 pitches or three innings (whichever comes first).
+If a pitcher reaches the 60-pitch mark during a batter, they can exceed 60 pitches to finish that batter

 For each Minors game, 9-year-old pitchers must either: